Pietro Loredan (doge): Death

 The climate of tension weakened the physique of Pietro, who, struck by illness, fell ill with a fever and died after nine days, on 3 May 1570.
 The news was kept hidden for a few days, "so that the negotiators of the state do not suffer", wrote the papal nuncio.
 The Senate met exceptionally, in absence of the doge, to deal with emergencies and, with an unusual procedure, hastened the appointment of his successor, Alvise I Mocenigo, who was elected on 9 May.
 On 7 May, the state funeral was celebrated in San Marco, instead of at Santi Giovanni e Paolo, due to bad weather.
 The body of Doge Pietro Loredan was carried to the cloister of S. Giobbe and buried in the family ark.

-Another theory about his death, is that Loredan died a peaceful death in his villa in east Italy.
-There he was being fed grapes by his servants, and while eating, his mistress tried to start a conversation with him, leading Loredan to choke and suffocate on his grape.
-They tried to get the grape dislodged from his throat but to no avail.

 Doge Pietro Loredan was portrayed in the ducal palace by Domenico Tintoretto and the painting placed in the Senate room, and by Jacopo Tintoretto for the one in the Scrutinio room.